Affiliate links on Android Authority may earn us a commission. Learn more.

 Value and competition

 The Xiaomi Mi Band 7 has a lot to offer.
 In addition to a bigger and brighter AMOLED display, Xiaomi’s band can track all the major data points from workouts.
 It also adds more activities than ever (too many), and offers continuous SpO2 monitoring.
-Within the world of wearables, it’s a powerful fitness tracker for a relatively low price even after a minor increase compared to the previous generation.
-However, while the Mi Band 7 is still a steal, Xiaomi’s complete stronghold on the budget market isn’t quite what it used to be.
+Within the world of wearables, it’s a powerful fitness tracker for a relatively low price even.
+That remains true even after a minor increase compared to the previous generation.
+However, while the Mi Band 7 is still a steal, Xiaomi’s complete stronghold on the budget market isn’t quite what it used to be and there are plenty of Xiaomi Mi Band alternatives.

-Huawei continues to nip at Xiaomi’s heels with solid budget options.
-These include the Huawei Band 6 ($59) or, if you can get your hands on one, the Huawei Band 7 (£49).
-Additionally, with its price bump compared to the Mi Band 6, the latest generation hovers a tiny bit closer to the likes of pricier competition such as the Fitbit Inspire 2 ($99).
-While not our favorite Fitbit, the Inspire 2 gets users into the Fitbit ecosystem, a value not to be ignored.
+HUAWEI continues to nip at Xiaomi’s heels with solid budget options.
+These include the HUAWEI Band 6 ($59) or the even newer HUAWEI Band 7 (£49).
+Additionally, with its price bump compared to the Mi Band 6, the latest generation hovers a tiny bit closer to the likes of pricier competition such as the Fitbit Inspire 3 ($99).
+While it doesn’t offer much more than the Mi Band, the latest Inspire 3 does get you into the Fitbit ecosystem.
+That’s a not to be ignored.
 Or, if you can find the Charge 5 ($149) on sale, you can tap into Fitbit’s excellent app and utilize built-in GPS.

 Xiaomi Mi Band 7: The verdict

-Even with a small price hike, the Xiaomi Mi Band 7 continues the brand’s legacy of delivering elite entry-level fitness trackers.
+Even with a small price hike, the Xiaomi Mi Band 7 continued the brand’s legacy of delivering elite entry-level fitness trackers.
 It packs a bright, colorful display and offers plenty of basic features in spite of how cheap it is.
-It doesn’t try to reinvent the wheel, (or the band, I guess), but it stays steady in the tools it does offer.
-It also adds some great perks like an optional always-on display and more advanced health tracking.
+It doesn’t try to reinvent the wheel, (or the band), but it stays steady in the tools it does offer.
+It also added some great perks like an optional always-on display and more advanced health tracking.

 With the Mi Band 7, Xiaomi remains a force to be reckoned with in the cheap fitness tracker space.

 Considering the equivalent rising cost of competitors’ products, the small price bump isn’t very surprising.
-The lack of built-in GPS remains the Mi Band 7’s weakest point, but it isn’t terribly realistic for a budget device like this.
-Instead, the Mi Band remains a reliable and affordable option for those casually interested in fitness who want to track their stats.
-While not a huge generational leap over the Mi Band 6, the Xiaomi Mi Band 7 does the essentials just as well and with some added polish to keep pace with the competition.
+Plus, once the Mi Band 8 hits shelves globally, the older device is likely to go on sale.
+As mentioned, the lack of built-in GPS remains the Mi Band 7’s weakest point.
+However that isn’t terribly realistic for a budget device like this anyway.
+Instead, the Mi Band remains a reliable and affordable option for those casually interested in fitness tracking.
+While not a huge generational leap over the Mi Band 6, the 7 does the essentials well.
+It also adds some polish to keep pace with the competition.

 Xiaomi Mi Band 7 top questions and answers